 Sam Altman is the chair of OpenResearch and the CEO of OpenAI.
 He was previously President of Y Combinator.
 He was cofounder and CEO of Loopt, which was funded by Y Combinator in 2005 and acquired by Green Dot in 2012.
 At Green Dot, he was the CTO and is now on the Board of Directors.
 Sam also founded Hydrazine Capital.
 He studied computer science at Stanford and while there worked in the AI lab.

 Tess Cotter is a strategy and operations manager at OpenResearch.
 She previously worked as a strategy consultant at Publicis Sapient and taught product management at iXperience.
 Tess is currently pursuing an MS in data science from UC Berkeley and holds a BS in engineering psychology and economics from Tufts University.
-While there, she conducted research in the Spatial Cognition Lab, interned at the Fletcher School of Law and Diplomacy, and worked as a social enterprise consultant with 180 Degrees Consulting.
+While there, she conducted research in the Spatial Cognition Lab and worked as a social enterprise consultant with 180 Degrees Consulting.

 Aristia Kinis directs strategy and operations at OpenResearch.
 She has worked across the last 15 years in research and academic nonprofit organizations, and she believes profoundly in the transformative social impact potential of nonprofits.
 Aristia holds a BS in foreign service from Georgetown University and recently completed her MBA.
 She thrives within the spaces of ambiguity and competing priorities inherent in an entrepreneurial nonprofit environment and feels so fortunate to spend her days collaborating with her OpenResearch colleagues.